chengjunyan1/PySC2-minigame-agent/README.md

 Thirdly, defining the structure of the graph is also not easy.
 Even myself cannot judge whether the structure is rational enough because I'm also not an expert of this game.
 In most cases, I give the structure by intuition.

-All in all, I think the second cause is the most crucial problem.
 Moreover, researching a new method in such a complex environment is also not a good idea.
 Too much inner mechanisms inside the game made it hard to evaluate whether the agent is rational.
 And PySC2 is almost a brand new platform at that time.
 There are very few samples and researches in this platform which also made the it more difficult.
 The processing of input data is already very difficult, all inputs are represented as rgb map and feature maps.
+We need to build a huge intelligent system that processing different kinds of infomation to support the running of the algorithm.